onfido/onfido-ios-sdk/README.md

   - `OnfidoConfigError.missingToken`, when no or empty string token is provided
   - `OnfidoConfigError.missingApplicant`, when no applicant instance is provided
   - `OnfidoConfigError.missingSteps`, when no step is provided
+  - `OnfidoConfigError.multipleApplicants`, when both an applicant and an appliacantId are provided

 ## Customising SDK